isomerpages/nparks-gardencityfund/_our-programmes/Plant A Tree Programme/How to support.md

 </tr>
 </tbody>
 </table>
-<p>he newly revamped registration process for the Plant-A-Tree (public planting)
+<p>The newly revamped registration process for the Plant-A-Tree (public planting)
 programme will now be through the NParks website only.
 This will enable you to:</p>
 <ol data-tight="true" class="tight">